How to Recover the Missing 'Recently Deleted Photos' Album on iPhone?

 Step 4.
 Recover Photos on iPhone

 At last, tap on “Recover” button placed on the bottom right section.
 There you go, enjoy your photos and albums!
-All the data saved on your computer or device.
+All the data is saved on your computer or device.

 - iPhone Hardware Problems